-House Intel readies to grill Brennan
+Brennan: Trump may have broken protocol in unveiling classified information

 - Former CIA Director John Brennan's testimony isn't the only high profile hearing Tuesday

+Washington (CNN)Former CIA Director John Brennan said Tuesday that President Donald Trump might have broken protocol if he revealed highly classified information with the Russian foreign minister and Russian ambassador to the US in a White House meeting last week.

-Washington (CNN)Investigators on the House intelligence committee are scheduled Tuesday to grill former CIA Director John Brennan on the extent of Russia's meddling in the 2016 elections and possible ties to the campaign of President Donald Trump.
+Brennan was speaking to the House intelligence committee are grilling former Brennan on the extent of Russia's meddling in the 2016 elections and possible ties to the Trump campaign.

 The panel will get two cracks at Brennan -- the first in public at 10 a.m.
 ET and the second behind closed doors -- almost two months after his first appearance was dramatically canceled amid the chaos sparked by House intelligence Chairman Devin Nunes' clandestine White House trip.